JHUAPL/kami/paper/paper.md

 running interpreted, these models are slower than that offered by compiled systems.
-There are several application-specific ABMs available for specific problems, including public health, ecology, economics, and other fields  [e.g., @5970118, @rutherford2012agent,
+There are several application-specific ABMs available for specific problems, including public health, ecology, economics, and other fields.
-@standish2004ecolab, @zhou2010agent].
 Kami aims to fill a niche for implementing a field-neutral, extensible ABM platform in modern C++, using C++17 as a baseline for requirements.